Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

          }(document, 'script', 'facebook-jssdk'));

 This function will be triggered on load.
 It will find your first `<script>` element and prepend an new `<script>` element to it with an id of `facebook-jssdk` and a source of `//connect.facebook.net/en_US/sdk.js`.
 You are free to change the language setting `en_US` to whatever you like, make sure it's in the right format.
 Another example is: `nl_NL`.

+### Log into Facebook

+We are now ready to make the log in functionality.
+We'll prompt the user to login when clicking a button.
+All prompts and dialogs are pop-up windows and might get blocked by your browser if the user hasn't interacted with your application.
+So it isn't wise to prompt a user to log in on page load.

+- Make a button in your HTML file and make it call `fbLogin()`.
+This will refer to the function below:

+        function fbLogin() {
+          FB.login(function(response) {
+            if (response.status === 'connected') {
+              // you are logged in
+              console.log(response)
+            } else {
+              console.log(response)
+            }
+          }, { scope: 'user_videos, user_photos' });
+        }

+If the response status equals `connected`, you'll be logged in successfully.
+Else you should handle your error.
+If you get an error like `FB init is not defined ...` in you **browser console**, you might have tried to use the SDK functionality (FB) before the **asynchronous** function has completed.
+This is another reason for why you shouldn't execute SDK functionality directly on page load.

+You can see **scopes** requested at the login.
+This will prompt the user to grant or deny permissions for your app.

+Find more functionality here:

+More about the scopes and other options: https://developers.facebook.com/docs/reference/javascript/FB.login/v2.9

+The response will look like this if it was successful:

+        {
+          status: 'connected',
+          authResponse {
+            userID: 123546879,
+            accessToken: EEEgopjergog4r56e465rg46e56...,
+            expiresIn: ...,
+            signedRequest: ...
+          },
+          ...
+        }

+This **access token** is important for further requests.

+### A simple GET request